 - i.
 A planting area equal to 10% of the total built upon area shall be provided.
 This planting area shall be located on private property and shall be in addition to any perimeter planting and green area requirements.
-This planting area requirement may be reduced in the following instances: - (A) In Regional Activity Centers, the planting area may be reduced to 5% of the total built upon area - (B) In Tier 1 sites, two trees may be planted for every 10,000 sq ft of built upon area subject to the allowances in item (A) below, subject to the Charlotte Tree Manual and CLDSM. - ii.
+This planting area requirement may be reduced in the following instance: - (A) In Regional Activity Centers, the planting area may be reduced to 5% of the total built upon area. - ii.
 One large maturing tree shall be planted per 10,000 square feet of built upon area or fraction thereof.
 Additional trees may also be required to satisfy the locational requirements of Section 20.17.D.1.b, below.
 A sufficient number of trees shall be planted to satisfy both requirements.